zahumenskyduri/fallout-ce-switch/README.md

 3. Drag the installation files into a new folder called `fallout1` in your `switch` folder on the root of your SD card.
 4. Put the necessary executable in your `switch` folder on the root of your SD card, either `.nro` or `.nso`.

-> **Note:** Keep multiple saves!
+> **Note:** I would not expect your original Fallout 1 saves/non-CE saves to work.
+And keep multiple saves!
 Quick save/quick loading currently save/load twice.
 This will be fixed... eventually.

 ## Controls